fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/theory.md

 ## Module resolution {#module-resolution}

-Let’s return to our [first example ↗](https://www.typescriptlang.org/docs/handbook/modules/theory.html#typescripts-job-concerning-modules) and review what we’ve learned about it so far:
+Let’s return to our [first example](/typescript/5.2/modules-reference/theory#typescripts-job-concerning-modules) and review what we’ve learned about it so far:

 ```ts
 import sayHello from "greetings";